“Hormonal changes around the time of menopause

 Is sadness the same as depression?

-In Depression In Women: 5 Things You Should Know the NIMH explain:
+In Depression In Women: 4 Things To Know the NIMH explain:

 Perimenopause